powercodeacademy/phase-3-ruby-oo-basics-instance-variables-lab/README.md

 ## Instructions

-Fork and clone this code-along, then run your tests with `learn test` to get an overview of what we are trying to do.
+Fork and clone this code-along, then run your tests with `bin/rspec` to get an overview of what we are trying to do.
 Follow along to get the tests to pass.

 ## What Is a Local Variable?